paulinalewand/migrated/README.md

-const migratedObject = migrated( dataOld as MigratingData, // object that we want to migrate migrationFncs as MigratingFnsc, // functions can mutate object, but NOT reassign a new value dataNew as MigratingData, // OPTIONLAL new data version model, with default values set );
+const migratedObject = migrated( dataOld as MigratingData, // object that we want to migrate migrationFncs as MigratingFnsc, // functions can mutate object, but NOT reassign a new value dataNew as MigratingData, // OPTIONAL new data version model, with default values set );
 ```